Hprairie/snake_reinforcement_learning/README.md

-# Common Reinforcement Learning algorithms implemented for the game Snake
+# Common Reinforcement Learning algorithms implemented for Snake

 Common reinforcement learning algorithms are applied to the game Snake.
 Some of my favorite runs are displayed below.